lspita/unibo-oop/a02a/README.md

 # Results for a02a

-- Time to complete: 1h31
+- Time to complete: 50m

 ## e1

+- Time to complete: 18m

+## e2

 - Time to complete: 32m
-- Factory join() could be implemented using fromElement and add

-## e2

-- Time to complete: 59m